RMWinslow/RMWinslow.github.io/3102/twoperiod-stickyprices.md

 -->

-## Basic Model with the "Classic Dichotomy"

 Putting money in our model:

 - Money Demand: $M_{d}=P\cdot L(Y,R)$
-    - L: Liquidity demand, amount of stuff people want to buy with money
+    - $L$ is  Liquidity demand, the amount of stuff people want to buy with money
     - L goes up when $Y$ (which is equal to GDP and income) goes up.
     - L goes down when $R$ goes up.
 A higher nominal interest rate is associated with a higher opportunity cost for holding money.
-    - L is generally chaotic, fluctuating based on time of day, day of week, new apps, whatever.
+    - L is also generally chaotic, fluctuating based on time of day, day of week, new apps, whatever.
 - Money supply: By fiat.
     - The government decides how much money there is.
 - If liquidity demand increases, dollars become more valuable, and prices fall.